+It appears to be significantly harder to develop genuine extensions of one period solutions: many of the classical solutions to the SEP exhibit additional desirable characteristics and optimality properties which one would like to extend to the multi-marginal case.
 However the original derivations of these solutions make significant use of the particular structure inherent to certain problems, often relying on explicit calculations, which make extensions difficult if not impossible.
-The first paper which we are aware of to attempt to extend a classical construction to the multi-marginal setting is [10], who generalised the Azéma-Yor embedding ([1]) to the case with two marginals.
-This work was further extended by Henry-Labordère, Obłój, Spoida, and Touzi [27, 47], who were able to extend to arbitrary (finite) marginals, under a non-trivial assumption on the measures.
-Using an extension of the stochastic control approach in [22] Claisse, Guo, and Henry-Labordère [12] constructed a two marginal extension of the Vallois embedding.
-Recently, Cox, Obloj, and Touzi [14] were able to characterise the solution to the general multi-marginal Root embedding through the use of an optimal stopping formulation.
+The first paper which we are aware of to attempt to extend a classical construction to the multi-marginal setting is [?], which generalised the Azéma-Yor embedding ([?]) to the case with two marginals.
+This work was further extended by Henry-Labordère, Obłój, Spoida, and Touzi [?,?], who were able to extend to arbitrary (finite) marginals, under particular assumptions on the measures.
+Using an extension of the stochastic control approach in [?]
+Claisse, Guo, and Henry-Labordère [?] constructed a two marginal extension of the Vallois embedding.
+Recently, Cox, Obloj, and Touzi [?] were able to characterise the solution to the general multi-marginal Root embedding through the use of an optimal stopping formulation.